nextflow-io/nf-prov/README.md

 Configure the plugin with the `quilt` config scope in your `nextflow.config`.
 At a minimum, you should specify the package name and registry.
 You can also specify a list of paths to include in the Quilt package; by default, the plugin will include all output files that were published to S3.

+_TIP: It is recommended that you use `publishDir` to select outputs for the Quilt package, rather than `quilt.paths`, so that the Quilt package matches the actual workflow outputs._

 Here's an example based on `nf-core/rnaseq`:
 ```groovy
 quilt {